voxeltheater/handbook/tech/osc.md

 ### /voxel/pcdi/enable
 Un-mutes the PCDI input into the sound system.

+### /voxel/pcdi/disable
+Mutes the PCDI input into the sound system.

 ### /voxel/pcdi/volume
 Set the gain of the PCDI input into the sound system.
 Range is -120-24.